qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 * attributes (non-spatial data)
 * extensions

-Since version 3.8, GeoPackage can also be used to stor QGIS Project files.
+Since QGIS version 3.8, GeoPackage can also store QGIS projects.

 GeoPackage is the default format for vector data in QGIS.